The armaments industry between geopolitical impetus and industrial reality. M is becoming a strategic tool for transformation, growth and succession.

 Valuation dynamics market logic: Trust, approval, depth

-Valuations in the armaments sector do not follow a classic industry system.
-Not sales or EBITDA alone determine the value – but the durability of customer relationships, access to critical programs, technology-related barriers to entry and the extent of regulatory hurdles.
+Valuations in the defence and security sector do not follow a classic industry classification.
+Value is not solely determined by revenue or EBITDA – but by the longevity of customer relationships, access to critical programs, technology-related entry barriers, and the extent of regulatory hurdles.

 What is your company worth?